NikhilBagwe/Learn-React/02 - Laying the foundation of React.md

 ### React element vs Component :

 - They look very similar.
-- Syntax when rendering them is different.
+- Syntax when writing and rendering them inside root is different.

 ```js
 // React element - Just a normal JS variable.
 After getting parsed it is just a JS object.